 You may begin anticipating supply and demand during the initial forecasting phase of your S&OP based on internal data.
 But during the supply phase, you will anticipate demand based on the end consumer.

-You can do this by reviewing internal data from your forecasts and external data that you’ve gathered on your customers.
-This data usually comes from tracking customer patterns like shopping behaviors, frequented competitors, and target market research.
+You can do this by reviewing internal data from your demand forecasts and external data that you’ve gathered on your customers.
+This information is typically obtained through data gathering activities that track customer patterns, such as shopping behaviors, frequented competitors, and target market research.

-Using real time data in your supply planning phase can ensure that the data you collected in the initial phases are being leveraged appropriately across all areas of your supply chain.
+Using real-time data in your supply planning phase can ensure that the data you collected in the initial phases is being leveraged appropriately across all areas of your supply chain.

 Collecting this data can help you adjust supply chain processes to enhance efficiency and make the necessary inventory adjustments.